organisciak/dissertation/document/6_subjective.md

-As not all people have the same mental concept of the rating scale (e.g., how much one has to like the item to give it five stars rather than four), taste-matching ratings were normalized ($r \rightarrow r^{'}$) as the deviation from each user's mean rating (Hofmann 2004):
+As not all people have the same mental concept of the rating scale (e.g., how much one has to like the item to give it five stars rather than four), taste-matching ratings were normalized ($r \rightarrow r^{'}$) as the deviation from each user's mean rating [@hofmann_latent_2004]:

 <!-- TODO fix equation
 $r^{'} = \frac{r - \mu_{\text{rater}}}{\sigma_{\text{rater}}}$.
 -->

-Normalization was not necessary for grokking because workers were performing against a target user's worldview rather than their own.
+Normalization was not necessary for grokking because workers were performing against a target user's world-view rather than their own.

 ### Taste-Grokking